 Whereas I elevate humanity above system, believing that systems are only worth their salt if they reinforce humanity.
 Humanity pulsed through Adam Nicholson’s bestellar on Homer, and it’s here on a humbler, non-epic scale in Eyres’ presentation of Horace.
 Guidance, reminders, prompts on how to live fully and well, and reassurance that you are not alone:

 This feeling of safety, an unlikely safety, a safety won against the odds, is one of the most profound feelings and gifts Horace has to offer.
 (221)

-Living in an age when mainstream media calmly reports on the prospect that we may soon be eclipsed by artificial intelligence, rendered redundant in terms of work, and even life, and relegated as one writer put it to the ‘useless masses’ (presumably everyone who lives outside Silicon Valley or other elite-pods), we need – at least I do – some anchorage that withstands the pull and suck of time’s tides and which doesn’t exist, to use Eyres’ fine words, in a ‘vacuum of values’.
-Horace can help us think through what we want humanity’s future to be, including the world of work and leisure (more than just not-work, I hope).
+Living in an age when the mainstream media calmly report on the prospect that we may soon be eclipsed by artificial intelligence, rendered redundant in terms of work and even life, and relegated as one writer put it to the ‘useless masses’ (presumably everyone who lives outside Silicon Valley or other elite-pods), we need – at least I do – some anchorage that withstands the pull and suck of time’s tides and which doesn’t exist, to use Eyres’ fine words, in a ‘vacuum of values’.
+Horace can help us think through what we want humanity’s future to be, including the world of work and leisure (as more than just not-work).

 In envisioning poetry as therapeutic dialogue and friendship, Horace was reaching far beyond his own time, perhaps into a time we have not yet attained.
 (28)

 Among other lovely asides is Eyres’ description of how to end a job interview quickly, intentionally or not, by raising real issues: